johnwcowan/r7rs-work/TimeAdvancedCowan.md

 Sufficient to the day is the evil thereof.

-Note that names like "EST" are actually not timezone names but names of offsets, and are not globally unique: this SRFI does not deal with them either.
+Note that names like "EST" are actually not timezone names but names of offsets, and are not globally unique even in a single language: this SRFI does not deal with them either.

 ## Date objects